francesccoll/teaching/sagesa_qc_amr/qc_amr_workshop.md

 | SRR9027816             | Ef-09      | SAMN11579758        | 16            | R                    |
 | SRR9027815             | Ef-11      | SAMN11579777        | >256          | R                    |

-First, move to your working directory and list the genome assembly files we will analyse:
+First, move to the working directory and list the genome assembly files we will analyse:
 ```
 ls ./data/E_faecium.kerschner2019.*
 ```